Blog Home / Compliance / Best Practices for GDPR Data Breach Notification

 Developing a Data Breach Response Plan

 An effective data breach response plan is a crucial component of any organisation’s GDPR compliance strategy.
-This plan should outline the steps to be taken in the event of a data breach, including how to identify and contain the breach, investigate its cause, and notify the relevant parties.
+This structured plan should outline the detailed steps to be taken immediately in the event of a data breach, including how to identify and contain the breach, investigate its cause, and ensure timely notification of the relevant parties.

 Training Employees on GDPR Compliance